 I’ve never been a school teacher, but I am a parent.
 I wish I’d known years ago what I know now about what teachers really want for Christmas.
-I would have skipped the “Teachers Have Class!” coffee mugs and gone more for the classroom supplies.
+I would have skipped the “Teachers Have Class!” coffee mugs and gone more for classroom supplies.

-Still, wanting to know how teachers really feel about gifts, I contacted teachers I know, asking them how they really feel about gifts from parents and students—at Christmas and other times of the year, too.
-Each one of them hesitated.
+Wanting to know how they really feel about gifts, I contacted teachers I know, asking them how they really feel about gifts from parents and students—at Christmas and other times of the year, too.
+Each one of these teachers politely hesitated.
 I could tell they didn’t want to come across as ungrateful.
+And without fail, once we broke the ice, the responses were very much the same.

-Make no mistake—teachers are very grateful for the thoughts behind all of the stuff they get during the year, but particularly at Christmas.
+Make no mistake—teachers are very grateful for the kind thoughts and love behind all of the stuff they get during the year, particularly at Christmas.

 But the stuff itself?
 Not so much.
 In fact, most gifts become a problem for that teacher.
-What would you do with 27 random coffee mugs or 16 bottles of cologne or aftershave of dubious origin?
+What would you do with 27 random coffee mugs or 16 bottles of cologne or aftershave in difference scents of dubious origin?

 This year you can make sure that your gifts for teachers will be exactly what they really want.
 So listen up on these ideas for teacher gifts.
 And take notes.
 There may be a quiz.

 Don’t spend a lot on a teacher’s gift.
 Keep it reasonable.
 Parents who go overboard make teachers feel uneasy and awkward.

 If you can’t afford a gift, don’t worry.
 Show your appreciation by volunteering in the classroom where and when that is an option.
 Teachers don’t generally keep score.
 But they do remember and appreciate classroom volunteers.

 If your family doesn’t celebrate Christmas, do not feel obligated to participate in Christmas gifting.